 The Compost Diaries

 Once upon a time I worked for an urban agriculture group called City Farmer and wrote a book about my adventures there.
 The book was called Diary of a Compost Hotline Operator, Edible Essays on City Farming.
 In the book I talked about composting, growing food in the city, waterwise gardening, lust and love, natural lawn care, and a whole lot about poop.
 I also talked about my urban agriculture tour of Cuba that got me thinking about some issues beyond the garden gate.
 Like how secure our own food supply was and whether fair trade really was fair.
 And that set me off on more study and more tours – a coffee farm tour of Guatemala and to India for a visit with some feisty farmers fighting for the right to save their own seeds.
 Then I began to write another book, this one on the politics of food, it’s called Something’s Rotten in Compost City, A Primer on the Politics of Food (Smashwords Edition, 2011).

-And then I decided to start this blog to continue the conversation I started with the Diary and extend the themes and basically give me a place to rant without an editor to reign me in.
-Yes, there will be some info on composting here, but it will venture far and wide.
-I will be looking at inspiring people and projects, resilient systems and innovative ways folks are cultivating community and more livable and sustainable lives.
-So basically anything goes; it is a compost heap after all.
+In 2009, I decided to start a blog that would continue the conversation I started with the Diary and extend the themes and basically give me a place to rant without an editor to reign me in.
+Yes, there would be some info on composting there, but it would venture far and wide.
+I would be looking at inspiring people and projects, resilient systems and the innovative ways folks are cultivating community and more livable and sustainable lives.
+So basically anything would go; it was a compost heap after all.

 Spring has spoken at events across North America including the Seattle, San Francisco and Vancouver Garden Shows and was keynote speaker at the American Community Gardening Conference in Toronto.
 She has given talks, developed and delivered courses, workshops and tours for numerous organizations and academic institutions including Simon Fraser University (SFU) and the University of British Columbia (UBC).

 Despite moving beyond her composting career, Spring is still known to make random bin checks at the homes of unsuspecting family and friends.